oneeve8/kobble-data/content/Information.md

 2. Compass
 3. Ships on the Horizon
 4. Theodolite
+5. Engineering
-5. Surveying
+6. Surveying
-6. Geodesic Surveying
+7. Geodesic Surveying
-5. Eratosthenes
+8. Eratosthenes
 6. Sunrise and Sunset
 7. Sun Dial
 8. 24 hour sun in Arctic and Antarctic